-Braddock, K. (2020).
+- Braddock, K. (2020).
 Experimentation & quasi- experimentation in countering violent extremism: Directions of future inquiry.
 Washington DC: RESOLVE Network.

-Cherney, A. and Belton, E. (2019a).
+- Cherney, A. and Belton, E. (2019a).
 Assessing intervention outcomes targeting radicalised offenders: Testing the pro integration model of extremist disengagement as an evaluation tool.
 Dynamics of Asymmetric Conflict [Early Access Article].

-Cherney, A. and Belton, E. (2019b).
+- Cherney, A. and Belton, E. (2019b).
 Evaluating Case-Managed Approaches to Counter Radicalization and Violent Extremism: An Example of the Proactive Integrated Support Model (PRISM) Intervention.
 Studies in Conflict & Terrorism [Early Access Article].

-Cherney, A. (2020).
+- Cherney, A. (2020).
 Evaluating interventions to disengage extremist offenders: a study of the proactive integrated support model (PRISM).
 Behavioral Sciences of Terrorism and Political Aggression, 12:1, 17–36.

-Davies, M., Warnes, R. and Hofman, J. (2017).
+- Davies, M., Warnes, R. and Hofman, J. (2017).
 Exploring the transferability and applicability of gang evaluation methodologies to counter-violent radicalisation.
 Santa Monica, California: RAND Corporation.

-Ris, L. and Ernstorfer, A. (2017).
+- Ris, L. and Ernstorfer, A. (2017).
 Borrowing a wheel: Applying existing design, monitoring, and evaluation strategies to emerging programming approaches to prevent and counter violent extremism.
 Briefing Paper, Peacebuilding Evaluation Consortium.

-As part of CREST’s commitment to open access research this report is available under a Creative Commons BY-NC-SA 4.0 licence.
-For more details on how you can use our content see here.
+As part of CREST’s commitment to open access research, this text is available under a Creative Commons BY-NC-SA 4.0 licence.
+Please refer to our Copyright page for full details.